Malibu Woman's Club

 2021 Malibu Middle School Eighth Grade Poetry Contest Awards

-The Malibu Woman’s Club sponsored a Poetry Contest, and all eighth graders in Mrs. Katy Lapajne's class participated.
+In 2020, the Malibu Woman’s Club sponsored a Poetry Contest in which all eighth graders in Mrs. Katy Lapajne's class participated.

 There are two categories: individual and group.
 Students may submit poems they write on their own, or students may submit poems written in partners/ groups.